tomcz/openldap_exporter/README.md

 moduleload  back_monitor
 ```

-Once you've built the exporter (see below) you can install it on the same server as your _slapd_ instance, and run it as a service.
+Once you've built the exporter (see below), or downloaded the [latest release](https://github.com/tomcz/openldap_exporter/releases), you can install it on the same server as your _slapd_ instance, and run it as a service.
 You can then configure Prometheus to pull metrics from the exporter's `/metrics` endpoint on port 9330, and check to see that it is working via curl:

 ```
 $> curl -s http://localhost:9330/metrics